Machine Learning Improves Aerosol Prediction Accuracy

 Aerosol Science and Technological Advancement

 Aerosols play a key role in Earth's climate system, impacting weather patterns, air quality, and human health.
 They originate from both natural and human-made sources and significantly influence radiative forcing and cloud formation.
-However, traditional models like GEOS-Chem often struggle to accurately simulate aerosol concentrations in areas far from emission sources.
+However, traditional models like GEOS-Chem often struggle to simulate aerosol concentrations accurately in areas far from emission sources.
 This limitation has encouraged researchers to explore innovative methods, including machine learning, to enhance model accuracy.

 About the Research